boada/astLib/README.md

 **Copyright 2015 the authors**.
 See the file `LICENSE` for more details.

-Any use of the content of this repository in academic research comes with a **request of acknowlegement**.
+Any use of the content of this repository in academic research comes with a **request of acknowledgment**.
 Contact the authors if it is unclear how to properly cite this work.

 ##INTRODUCTION